Kikujiro: Plot

 The men continue to do their best to entertain Masao by larking about for a few more days.
 Before they are to return to Tokyo, Masao dreams about them appearing over the Milky Way.
 In the morning, the bikers say goodbye to them and leave the camp.
-Masao and Kikujiro get a lift in the poet's car to Tokyo.
+Masao and Kikujiro get a lift in the poet's van to Tokyo.
 After dropping them off at a bridge, the poet continues on his way to Osaka and Kyūshū.

 Before Masao and Kikujiro part, Kikujiro says, "Let's do it again sometime," and Masao thanks him.
 Kikujiro tells Masao to take care of his grandmother.

-Masao asks Kikujiro's name and Kikujiro answers, "Kikujiro!
-Now scram!"
-Masao passes a small bridge with the angel bell ringing.
+As Kikujiro turns to leave, Masao realizes that he doesn't know Kikujiro's name (he has been referring to him as "uncle" throughout the film) and asks him.
+Kikujiro answers, "Kikujiro!
+Now scram!", before the two part ways.
+Masao passes a small bridge with the angel bell ringing, mirroring the first shot of Masao at the start of the film.

 Themes

 The film explores alienation and inclusion in Japanese society.
 The main characters, and those who help them along the way, are all considered outcasts from accepted social norms, not being part of a traditional family or group structure.
 Characters who maintain a more accepted lifestyle are frequently at odds with the protagonists.

 Early in the film, the protagonists react to their alienation with anger (Kikujiro) and sadness (Masao).
 Along their journey, they start to discover how alike they are and the events in Toyohashi act as a turning point from which the characters begin to find comfort in their shared isolation.